 How we know this is called “Broyhill Premier Chapter One”

 When searching online, i saw some references to this particular name, but I wanted to verify the information.
-Very quickly, I was able to find a mention of a 1970s Better Homes & Gardens two-page ad for the furniture line in this database.
+Very quickly, I was able to find a mention of a 1970s Better Homes & Gardens two-page ad for the furniture line (link now gone.)
 No image of the ad is still archived, though.
 Does anyone have 1970 issues of Better Homes & Gardens that they can search???

 Of course, I also reached out to my contact at Furniture Brands — the big company that today owns the Broyhill brand.
 Lisa Hanly, Vice President, Corporate Communications and Public Relations — who found us the fabulous Broyhill Brasilia and Scupltra catalogs recently — was able to do some immediate searching among the Broyhill team.
 Alas, this must have been such a limited line that here’s what she found: